 You may not know it, but you talk with people all the time in an informal sense.
 You are therefore networking and interviewing all the time, whether it be for a future friendship, a future job, a future referral or a future business relationship.

 My favourite cafe had a lovely barista who was also a marketing graduate.
 Being a regular, I got to know her a bit and ended up helping her with her job search, and I even went back to her to see if she could work for me at one stage.
 I had been ‘interviewing’ her in a sense for a year.
 She was always polite and treated customers respectfully, always offering to help behind the counter.
 She was always proactive and a team player.
 All soft skills a hirer likes to see.

 It is also a reminder not to just rely on advertisements for your job search.
 A very large percentage of roles are filled via the ‘hidden market’ of roles that are never advertised.

-Over 60 per cent of my roles in the last year have been filled in my recruitment business by my networking, enabling me to access this ‘hidden market’ of talent.
-If you are networking, you may be the one that I find for a role.
+Over 60 per cent of my roles in the last year have been filled in my recruitment business by networking, enabling me to access this ‘hidden market’ of talent.
+If you are networking, you may be the one I find for a role.

-Gathering information on companies that you might be interested in and how they hire is also a way of reviewing if they may be a company of choice for you.
+Gathering information on companies you might be interested in and how they hire is also a way of reviewing if they may be a company of choice for you.

 Most people I talk with actually like to help each other out.